Middle-earth peoples: Dragons

 Dragons are already present in The Book of Lost Tales.
 Tolkien had been fascinated with dragons since childhood, and he named four dragons in his Middle-earth writings.
 Like the Old Norse dragon Fafnir, they are able to speak, and can be subtle of speech.

 Glaurung, in The Silmarillion, is the Father of Dragons in Tolkien's legendarium, the first of the Fire-drakes of Angband.
 Tolkien wrote that Glaurung had four legs and no wings and could not fly, and sired the brood of Urulóki, wingless fire-breathing dragons.
 He was bred by Morgoth from some unknown stock and was the first dragon to appear outside of Angband.
 Glaurung is the main antagonist of The Children of Húrin, and his deceptive actions led to the suicides of its main characters Túrin Turambar and Niënor Níniel.

 Ancalagon the Black (Sindarin: rushing jaws from anc 'jaw', alag 'impetuous') was the first of the winged Fire-drakes and the greatest of all dragons, bred by Morgoth during the First Age, as told in The Silmarillion.
 Ancalagon is so large that his body crushed "the towers of Thangorodrim" when he fell on them after being killed by Eärendil.

 Scatha was a mighty "long-worm" of the Grey Mountains.
 He was killed by Fram in the early days of the Éothéod.
-After slaying Scatha, Fram's ownership of his recovered hoard was then disputed by the Dwarves of that region.
+After slaying Scatha, Fram's ownership of his recovered hoard was disputed by the Dwarves of that region.
 Fram rebuked this claim, sending them instead Scatha's teeth, with the words, "Jewels such as these you will not match in your treasuries, for they are hard to come by."
 This led to his death in a feud with the Dwarves.
 The Éothéod retained at least some of the hoard, and brought it south with them when they settled in Rohan.
 The silver horn that Éowyn gave to Merry Brandybuck after the War of the Ring, crucial in "The Scouring of the Shire", came from this hoard.

 Smaug of Erebor, the Lonely Mountain, was killed by Bard the Bowman in Dale, as told in The Hobbit.
 Smaug serves as a main antagonist of Thorin and Company, as they seek to reclaim the Dwarven kingdom of Erebor that Smaug had taken.